 Flores said Wright's car went off the roadway after he suffered some kind of medical incident.
 He stayed with Wright until East Bay Regional Park District firefighters arrived and extricated him from the car.
 Park district and Oakland firefighters brought Wright back up to the roadway, where he was taken by ambulance to the hospital.
 Firefighters said he was disoriented and showed obvious signs of trauma.

 Flores, who has worked for the district for eight years at Tilden Regional Park, downplayed what some people called a heroic act.
+Flores said he just did what he does every day, driving along the road and looking around.

 "In the sense the guy is going to be OK, I'm ecstatic," he said.